A Day at the Ballet

 “I don't know.”

-And we’re off.
+And we are off.

 We chat easily through local streets and hop on the Long Island Expressway, headed into Manhattan.
 The traffic ratchets up a notch.

-Jim has three catch phrases that explain every traveling possibility: a complete circus, a total zoo and a complete catastrophe.
+Jim has three catch phrases that explain every traveling possibility: a complete circus, a total zoo, and a complete catastrophe.

 Today, the choice is between the total zoo and the complete catastrophe.